Make investing decisions faster and easier using Finance Bubbles

 -

-Learned to collaborate with cross-functional teams, the eng, and pm across multiple timezones.
+Collaborated with cross-functional teams, the eng, and pm across multiple timezones.

 -